vmware/vic/doc/design/components.md

 * the specified container filesystem mounted as `/`
 * [a custom init binary](#tether) that provides the command & control channel for container interaction

-The contianer process runs as root with full privileges, however there's no way to make persistent changes to anything except the container filesystem - the core operating files are read-only on the ISO and refresh each time the container is started.
+The container process runs as root with full privileges, however there's no way to make persistent changes to anything except the container filesystem - the core operating files are read-only on the ISO and refresh each time the container is started.

 [Issues relating to this component](https://github.com/vmware/vic/labels/component%2Fcontainer-base)